 This lovely dish is all about Spring, in fact Italians call this combination, Primavera.
-It’s also a perfect pre-run dish for everyone running the London Marathon this weekend – full of carbs to keep you fueled and lovely green veg!
+It’s also a perfect pre-run dish for everyone who has taken up running – full of carbs to keep you fueled and lovely green veg!

 60 g/1⁄2 stick butter